Meet Sunil Yadav, The BMC Sweeper With 4 Degrees Who Wants To Help The Women In His Community

 What initiatives are you taking to improve the conditions of women from your community?

 “Women scavengers” was my subject for MPhil and my first focus is our women cleaners.
-I have thought of forming a women’s union for them so that they came come together under one organisation.
+I have thought of forming a women’s union for them so that they can come together under one organisation.
 It will be an all women’s union, where only women cleaners will hold all the positions, from the highest to the lowest.
 I am meeting women cleaners at our workplace, some of them are even graduates.
 Through these meetings, I am trying to educate them about their rights and labour laws.
 I do not want the PhD degree to get a ‘Dr’ in front of my name.
 I want it so that I rise to a position where my voice is heard and I can do something for my community.

 Do the women enter this profession due to any obligation or compulsion?